westphae/stratux/content/howto/index.md

 You can download the [image](https://github.com/westphae/stratux/releases/download/ahrs0.2/stratux-ahrs0.2-34396a36e5.img.zip) from the [Releases](https://github.com/westphae/stratux/releases) page of the GitHub project page.
 Just burn it like any other Stratux image.

-{{< note title="Differences from Stock Stratux Image" >}} This image is based on the stock stratux image stratux-v1.2r1-9ee46170ff.img.zip downloaded from stratux.me.
+{{< note title="Differences from Stock Stratux Image" >}} This image is based on the stock Stratux image stratux-v1.2r1-9ee46170ff.img.zip downloaded from stratux.me.
 I had to make a few changes:
 1. /root/stratux points to https://github.com/westphae/stratux rather than https://github.com/cyoung/stratux.
 2. I re-enabled dhcpcd so that developers can connect to it via a wired connection for downloading data, updating, etc.